 For information on rehabilitation internships, visit the Rehabilitation and Human Services internship site.

-Other opportunities may be available through Education Career Services in 101 Bank of America Career Services Center, 814-865-5131.
+Other opportunities may be available through Career Services in 101 Bank of America Career Services Center, 814-865-5131.

 - College of Engineering